The relative frequency between two continuous-state branching processes with immigration and their genealogy

-We study the ratio of two different continuous-state branching processes with immigration, whose total mass is forced to be constant at a dense set of times.
-This leads to the definition of the $\Lambda$- asymmetric frequency process ($\Lambda$-AFP) as a solution of a SDE.
-We prove that this SDE has a unique strong solution, which is a Feller process.
-We also calculate a large population limit when the mass tends to infinity and we study the fluctuations of the process around its deterministic limit.
+When two (possibly different in distribution) continuous-state branching processes with immigration are present, we study the relative frequency of one of them when the total mass is forced to be constant at a dense set of times.
+This leads to a SDE whose unique strong solution will be the definition of a $\Lambda$-asymmetric frequency process ($\Lambda$-AFP).
+We prove that it is a Feller process and we calculate a large population limit when the total mass tends to infinity.
+This allows us to study the fluctuations of the process around its deterministic limit.
 Furthermore, we find conditions for the $\Lambda$-AFP to have a moment dual.
 The dual can be interpreted in terms of selection, (coordinated) mutation, pairwise branching (efficiency), coalescence, and a novel component that comes from the asymmetry between the reproduction mechanisms.
-A pair of equally distributed continuous-state branching processes has an associated $\Lambda$-AFP whose dual is a $\Lambda$-coalescent.
+In the particular case of a pair of equally distributed continuous-state branching processes the associated $\Lambda$-AFP will be the dual of a $\Lambda$-coalescent.
 The map that sends each continuous-state branching process to its associated $\Lambda$-coalescent (according to the former procedure) is a homeomorphism between metric spaces.

 { {{\it AMS 2020 subject classifications}: 60J90, 60J80, 92D15, 92D25}

 {{\it Key words and phrases}: Continuous-state branching processes with immigration, $\Lambda$-coalescents, $\Lambda$-asymmetric frequency processes, moment duality.}}